Develonaut/FizzBuzz/README.md

 FizzBuzz
 ========

-JS exersize using if/else statements.
+JS exersize using if/else statements and praticing using modulo operator.